Thank you for reading our post, please rate this article at the end.

 The Size Options

-The Scamp is known for its small size; another thing to love is that you do not only have the very tiny option offered.
+The Scamp is known for its small size, and another thing to love is that it is not limited to the very tiny option.

-The Scamp Trailers of today are made in 13′, 16′ and 19′ sizes.
-This means you can have a few travelers at a time, with adequate space for all, or choose something more significant for a smaller number of travelers and live more spaciously.
+Today’s Scamp trailers are available in sizes 13′, 16′, and 19′ sizes.
+This means you can accommodate a few travelers at a time and have adequate space for all, or choose something larger for a smaller number of travelers and live more spaciously.

 Each size features a well-appointed interior with the home’s basic needs and options available to be more luxurious.

 Despite the size choices, the Scamp remains a small, cozy, yet functional camper.
-This makes the Scamp even more unique, just one of the many things we love about the Scamp Trailer.
+This makes it even more unique and is just one of the many things we love about the Scamp Trailer.

 Small and Lightweight

-Since the Scamps Trailers are made of fiberglass, they are solid but lightweight.
-This gives added peace of mind to owners for safety but also means that the trailer’s life is longer than most.
+The Scamps Trailers are made of fiberglass, which makes them solid but lightweight.
+This gives owners added peace of mind regarding safety and means that the trailers last longer than most.

 The lightweight nature of the Scamp means that, unlike their bulkier and heavier counterparts, they can be towed behind by small cars, as well as the traditional larger vehicles like SUVs, vans, and trucks.